In a palindromic meter he mused,

 Ciphers are meant to be broken, but they must first be found.
 A natural place to begin the search is at the beginning with the odd sounding Enigma Theme.
 Its title strongly suggests a cipher.
 The opening six measures are of particular interest due to an oddly placed double bar at the end of measure six.
 In music a double bar typically signals the end of a section, so the placement of one so close to the beginning is decidedly anomalous.
 Therefore the most promising starting point to uncover a cipher is opening six measures of the Enigma Theme.
 To detect the presence of a cipher, the Enigma Theme was subjected to the most basic forms of cryptanalysis.
 After extensive experimentation and testing, a strict substitution cipher was ruled untenable, a finding reached by other researchers like Dr. Clive McClelland.
 For an expert cryptographer like Elgar to use such an elementary cipher would be far too obvious and simple.
 He would not make it so easy, and it is for this reason a more sophisticated cipher should be anticipated.

 But what kind of cipher?
 Another form of basic cryptanalysis was next attempted.
-What if all of the notes in the first six measures were added up for each active instrumental part and converted into the corresponding letter in the alphabet?
+What if all of the notes in the first six measures were added up for each active instrumental part and converted into the corresponding letter of the alphabet?
 In pursuit of this novel approach, all notes performed by each part were summed over the first six measures of the Enigma Theme.
 Four instrumental parts are active in these openings measures: The first and second violins, violas and cellos.
 The first violin part has the largest number with 24 notes.
 The second violins have the second highest with 17 notes.
 The violas have the third highest with 15 notes, and the cellos with only 12 notes.
-This trend is remarkable because the lowest number of notes corresponds with the lowest instrument of the string quartet, and this graduated pattern is consistent with each of the other string parts.
+This trend is remarkable because the lowest number of notes corresponds to the lowest instrument of the string quartet, and this graduated pattern is consistent with each of the other string parts.
 The next step required converting these note totals into equivalent letters from the alphabet with 1 = A, 2 = B, 3 = C, etc. This number to letter conversion in alphabetical order is shown below:

 Why locks?
-Locks come with keys, and so do ciphers.
+Locks are opened by keys, and so too are ciphers.
 Speaking of keys, the Enigma Theme is performed in the minor and major modes of G. The accidentals for G minor (B-flat and E-flat) and G major (F-sharp) form the initials for Ein feste Burg.
 That is hardly a coincidence.
 Often the key to a lock is a combination of numbers.
 The term LOQX hints at is the existence of multiple keys and by extension, ciphers.
 Moreover, these codes are not necessarily constrained to the Enigma Theme.
 Reading LOQX as locks is justified because further research revealed the existence of multiple ciphers in both the Enigma Theme and Variation XIII.
 The most ingenious of these is Elgar's Music Box Cipher found in the first six measures of the Enigma Theme.
 The term lock is commonly paired with box to form lockbox, so LOQX indirectly alludes to the nature of Elgar’s box cipher.
 A variant of the Polybius square, a box cipher uses pairs of digits as the basis for the cipher key.
 In this case, Elgar uses melody and bass note pairings to encode plain text solution letters in a cipher table that resembles a checkerboard grid with rows and columns of boxes.
 Incredibly this box cipher produces a ‘dark saying’ confirming the identity of the hidden friend (Jesus).
 Treated as an anagram, the letters from Elgar’s ‘dark saying’ may be reshuffled to spell the complete 24-letter title of the unstated Principal Theme.
 A second cipher in the Enigma Theme is the I AM Cipher.
 The third, of course, is the 'Locks' Cipher outlined here.

 Locks also sounds like lochs.
 In Scottish and Gaelic, a loch is a lake or sea inlet.
 Reading LOQX as lochs is intriguing for Elgar sonically portrays the sea in Variation XIII using quotations from Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
 Read as lochs, LOQX suggests the Mendelssohn fragments harbor ciphers.
 Further research revealed there are multiple ciphers embedded in those seemingly extraneous fragments: The FAE Cipher, Mendelssohn Cipher, and Romanza Cipher.
 These ciphers confirm the name of the unstated Principal Theme, the identity of the secret friend, and a major source of inspiration behind the Variations – the Turin Shroud.
 Amazingly both the FAE and Mendelssohn ciphers use the keys of the Mendelssohn fragments as part of their respective codes.
 As mentioned earlier, locks are commonly opened by keys.